Elijahlekomo/ToDoList/README.md

 ## __About the project__
-Built a to do list app using .Net maui.
+Built a to do list app using C# and .Net maui.
 ## Screenshot of the project
 📱 __Mobile View__